MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Discussion

+Several previous studies have investigated human perceptual sensitivity by modulating images with respect to a reference stimulus.
+For example, eigen-distortions and principal distortions \citep{berardino2017eigen, feather2024discriminating} use the Fisher information matrix to characterize the local geometry of a model’s representation and to quantify how sensitivity to specific perturbation directions compares between models and human observers.
+These approaches are typically designed to identify models whose local sensitivity structure better approximates human perception.
+To ensure experimental feasibility, they often evaluate sensitivity along a relatively small number of analytically defined directions.

+A key difference between these previous approaches and our framework is how the exploration directions are defined.
+Rather than deriving perturbation directions from local sensitivity structures around a particular image, we derive exploration directions from independent components estimated across a large set of natural images.
+This approach enables the extraction of multiple exploration directions from a single reference image and facilitates multidimensional exploration within a practical experimental setting.
+Given that human metameric representations are likely to be multidimensional, we believe that this strategy provides a reasonable starting point for exploring candidate metameric boundaries.

+Although Gram-matrix-based ICA is not the only possible strategy, it offers several practical advantages.
+By performing ICA over natural image distributions, the resulting directions reflect dominant statistical variations across images and can partially mitigate differences in scale across hierarchical layers.
+This property is particularly beneficial when comparing modulation effects across layers with inherently different activation magnitudes.

+At the same time, the effectiveness of this approach may differ across levels of visual representation.
+If perceptual sensitivity at early stages of visual processing is more image-dependent than at later stages, exploration directions estimated across many images may be less effective for characterizing sensitivity in early representations, whereas directions derived from local sensitivity structures around individual images may provide a more appropriate description.
+Future work should investigate how multidimensional exploration approaches such as MAME can be integrated with image-specific local sensitivity measures, including those derived from Fisher information matrices.

-The main limitation of our study is that the explored stimulus conditions in our experiment do not comprehensively cover all possible directions of human metamer space in terms of clarifying human functional processing.
-While we used Gram matrices to define metameric equivalence, activation differences could also be used.
-Conducting complementary experiments with such alternative conditions, involving a larger set of models and participants, will be essential for further advancing our understanding of brain function.
+More generally, the explored stimulus conditions in the present study do not comprehensively cover all possible directions of human metamer space.
+Furthermore, because the ICA components were estimated from only 1,000 images in a high-dimensional feature space, larger and more diverse image sets may reveal additional informative directions.
+Exploring alternative feature representations, image datasets, and computational models will be important for obtaining a more complete characterization of human metameric representations.

-Finally, it is noteworthy to discuss the generalizability of the proposed MAME framework.
-Since the framework can be executed in a web browser, it is free from hardware constraints.
-It can be applied even in environments with strong magnetic fields, such as fMRI, and is also suitable for crowdsourcing experiments.
-These advantages position MAME as a foundational tool for a wide range of applied research.
+Despite these limitations, our approach provides a flexible framework for studying perceptual representations.
+Because the framework can be executed in a web browser, it is largely free from hardware constraints and can be easily combined with a wide range of experimental environments, including neuroimaging settings such as fMRI as well as large-scale crowdsourcing experiments.
+Therefore, we believe that MAME can serve as a useful tool for future investigations of perceptual representations across diverse domains and methodologies.